Have a big bag of almond flour but you're not sure what to do with it? Almond flour scones are your answer!

 The only tricky part of this recipe is how much egg to use—size matters!

-I also use just one tablespoon of honey in this entire recipe to keep the sugar content low.
-The dark chocolate chips also add sweetness, but if you want your scones a little more or less sweet you can adjust the amount of honey, using up to three tablespoons for a dessert-style scone.
+I like to use just one tablespoon of raw honey in this recipe to keep the sugar content low.
+The dark chocolate chips also add sweetness, but if you want your scones a little more or less sweet then you can adjust the amount of honey, using up to three tablespoons for a dessert-style scone.
 You can substitute the honey with real maple syrup if you prefer.

 Almond Flour Scone Method